arifinddc/database_structure_agent/README.md

-# AI-Dope: The Schema Architect 🤖
+# AI-GENT: The Schema Architect 🤖

 > Hello!
-I am **AI-Dope**, your Database Schema Architect.
+I am **AI-GENT**, your Database Schema Architect.
 Give me a description of your data needs, and I will design a tested, optimal, and anti-lag DDL blueprint.

 ---